The following interview was conducted by Tisch Center student worker, Haley Park.

 Q1.
 What has your journey been like after NYU?

 I had the pleasure of working at the NYU Langone Medical Center while attending NYU graduate school classes at night.
 Upon graduation, I did a major move and went to Phuket, Thailand to manage general operations at The Royal Phuket Yacht Club.
 I then returned back to the U.S. and worked as a Hotel Manager at The Trump Soho Hotel, now known as The Dominick.
 At this point, I loved hospitality and realized how so many different industries could benefit from hospitality and one industry that I had prior experience in was healthcare.
 I got recruited to Mount Sinai to revamp the patient experience.
-I worked my way up there and was recruited to work at the Hospital for Special Surgery where I am now and developed a guest services department.
+I worked my way up there and was recruited to work at the Hospital for Special Surgery where I am now Vice President, Patient Engagement & Hospitality Services.

 Q2.
 In what ways has your NYU student experience had an impact on your career and who you are today?